PLA Glue for 3D Prints: The Definitive Guide

 8: Use an accelerating agent

-This step is completely optional.
+This step is entirely optional.
 Use an accelerating agent if you want to speed up curing.

 9: Wait for the curing process to finish